Vanderbilt University Fine Arts Gallery

 Photo by Gerald Holly

-The Vanderbilt University Fine Arts Gallery will continue its spring exhibition schedule with an exhibition highlighting the past fourteen years of the career of African American artist, Ron Adams.
-Ron Adams, Master Printmaker: A Survey of Work, 1984-1999 opens on Thursday, February 10 at the Vanderbilt University Fine Arts Gallery with a reception honoring the artist from 5 to 7:30 p.m., and will continue through Sunday, March 19, 2000.
-Concurrent with the opening reception, the artist will deliver a lecture entitled Recollections of a Master Printer at 5 p.m. in Room 206 of the Fine Arts Building.
+The Vanderbilt University Fine Arts Gallery will continue its spring schedule with an exhibition featuring a new suite of large-scale prints by African American artist Kara Walker.
+Disturbing Allegories: New Graphics by Kara Walker opens on Thursday, February 8 at the Vanderbilt University Fine Arts Gallery with a reception From 5 to 7:30 p.m., and will continue through Thursday, March 22, 2001.
+Concurrent with the opening reception, Professor Amy H. Kirschke, Vanderbilt University, will deliver a lecture entitled Kara Walker: New Perspectives at 5 p.m. in Room 206 of the Fine Arts Building.
 The opening reception and lecture are free and the public is invited to attend.
-This exhibition is being held to coincide with Black History Month. (left: Neptune Washington, 1996, lithograph, 30 x 22 inches, Courtesy of the artist)
+This exhibition is being held to coincide with Black History Month.

 Read more about the Vanderbilt University Fine Arts Gallery in Resource Library Magazine

 Please click on thumbnail images bordered by a red line to see enlargements.

 This page was originally published in Resource Library Magazine.
 Please see Resource Library's Overview section for more information. rev. 5/23/11

 Search Resource Library for thousands of articles and essays on American art.

 Copyright 2011 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
 All rights reserved.